-The Supervisory Board and the Management Board work in close cooperation for the greater benefit of the Association.
+The Supervisory Board and the Management Board work in close cooperation for the greater benefit of the Company.

-The Management Board informs the Supervisory Board in a regular, timely and comprehensive manner as to the course of business, the economic and financial development of CENIT, as well as on the risk situation, risk management, compliance matters, and fundamental matters of enterprise strategy.
+The Management Board informs the Supervisory Board in a regular, timely and comprehensive manner as to the course of business, the economic and financial development of CENIT, as well as on the risk situation, risk management, compliance topics, and fundamental matters of enterprise strategy.
 Decisions of a substantial nature require approval by the Supervisory Board.

-The chief duty of the Supervisory Board is to advise and supervise the Management Board.
-Employee interests are properly represented by the employee representative who sits on the Supervisory Board.
+The chief task of the Supervisory Board is to advise and supervise the Management Board.
+Employee interests are appropriately represented by the employee representative on the Supervisory Board.
 Supervisory Board sessions are held on a regular basis, and where required supplemented by telephone conferences.
-Due to the low number of Supervisory Board members, no committees were formed.
+Due to the low number of Supervisory board members, committees are not formed.